 Why not start a petition about it or share some content online with your friends?

 Whatever you do, don’t let anyone tell you that what you think doesn't matter.

 “Our votes mean more than they ever have before.”
 Camila Cabello

-Register to vote by 19 April 2021.
-If you don’t register in time, you won’t get to vote in the Senedd Elections on 6 May, and you won’t get to have your say in your future and the future of Wales.
+Register to vote by 14th April 2022.
+If you don’t register in time, you won’t get to vote in the local elections on 5th May, and you won’t have your say in the future of your community.

-Head over to the Gov.uk website to register your vote today.
-It only takes 5 minutes!
+Head over to the Gov.uk website to register to vote today.
+It only takes five minutes!